Multinational corporation: Manufacturing

-Post second world war
+After World War II

 After the war, the number of businesses having at least one foreign country operation rose drastically from a few thousand to 78,411 in 2007.
 Meanwhile, 74% of parent companies are located in economically advanced countries.
-Developing and former communist countries such as China, India, and Brazil being the largest receipients.
-However, 70% of foreign direct investment went into developed countries in the form os stocks and cash flows.
-The rise of the number of multinational companies could be due to a stable political environment that encourages cooperation, advances in technology that enables management of faraway regions, and favorable organizational development that encourages business expansion into other countries.
+Developing and former communist countries such as China, India, and Brazil are the largest recipients.
+However, 70% of foreign direct investment went into developed countries in the form of stocks and cash flows.
+The rise in the number of multinational companies could be due to a stable political environment that encourages cooperation, advances in technology that enable management of faraway regions, and favorable organizational development that encourages business expansion into other countries.

 Current status

-A multinational corporation (MNC) is usually a large corporation incorporated in one country which produces or sells goods or services in various countries.
+A multinational corporation (MNC) is usually a large corporation incorporated in one country that produces or sells goods or services in various countries.
 Two common characteristics shared by MNCs are their large size and centrally controlled worldwide activities.